himu007/KMD-CC-Token-Test-Guide/rpc/rewards/rewardscreatefunding.md

 ## Create new Rewards Funding
 Usage: `rewardscreatefunding name amount APR mindays maxdays mindeposit`

+Note: If you create a plan with `mindeposit: 10000`, make sure you have added 10000 + tx fees using the `rewardsaddfunding` call after creating the plan.
+The Rewards contract is set to require deposit amount of funding in rewards plan as assurance it will have the funds needed to pay.

 ### Step 1: Create raw transaction HEX using your own parameter
 For the example command we used
 ```